deepixel-dev1/deepixel-dev1.github.io/License/README.md

 1. Copies a license file in assets folder.
 ![](./img/android_studio_assets_license.png)

-2. Makes sure the application id is the same as the one you provided when you requested the license.
+2. Makes sure that the application id should be same as the one you provided when you requested the license.

 3. Passes the main activity object and the license file name to the JNI function.